 Holly's last concert was at The Surf Ballroom in Clear Lake, Iowa the night before his crash.

-Buddy Holly and The Crickets were the first white group to play the Apollo Theater in Harlem.
-They were booked there in 1957 by a promoter who assumed they were black.
+Buddy Holly and The Crickets were the first big-name white group to play the Apollo Theater in Harlem.
+They were booked there in 1957 by a promoter who assumed they were black (this happened from time to time, since most acts were heard long before they were seen).
 Their show went over well.

 Paul McCartney owns the publishing rights to Holly's songs.